National Research Collections Australia (NRCA)

 Clicking on the Selected tab allows you to see your selection and Download the images.

 Clicking on the Download option will open a form asking you to agree to the licensing terms for access to images.
 It will also ask you to identify your organisation, and indicate the purpose for which you plan to use the images.
 This allows CSIRO to report to funding bodies and the government on the benefit accrued by making these images available.
-Finally, you will be asked whether you want the lower resolution version of these images or the high-resolution version and will also allow you to choose from the available file formats.
+Finally, you will be asked whether you want the lower resolution version of these images, the high-resolution version or both and will also allow you to choose from the available file formats.
 Low resolution images are commonly between 1-5 MB and are useful for on screen viewing, high resolution images can be as large as 200MB and provide fine detail for scientific research.

 Images are provided as .zip files and have an accompanying metadata .csv file and licensing information.